bhatiaabhishek/CarND-MPC-Controller/README.md

 ---
 ## PROJECT DESCRIPTION

 The controller implemented in this project is a non-linear model-predictive controller that steers a car around the track in [Udacity's simulator](https://github.com/udacity/self-driving-car-sim/releases).
-The simulator provides the present state of the car i.e the position, speed and heading of the car.
+The simulator provides the present state of the car i.e the position, speed and heading.
 It also provides a set of coordinates that act as way-points.
 All the coordinates are in global coordinate system.

 ## MPC Model